1. Introduction

 Q: What is MetaSpace in Java8?
 How does it differ from PermGen Space?

-With JDK8, the permGen Space has been removed.
+A: With JDK8, the permGen Space has been removed.
 So where will the metadata information be stored now?
 This metadata is now stored in a native memory are called as "MetaSpace".
 This memory is not a contiguous Java Heap memory.
 It allows for improvements over PermGen space in Garbage collection, auto tuning, concurrent de-allocation of metadata.

 Q: What are advantages of lambda expression ?